eharrison/PizzaApp/PizzaApp/README.md

 - **Not possible to choose Drinks.** I added the services for Drinks, but didn't build the UI for it.
 Currently all I'm presenting is a message.
 - **Order POST doesn't work**, seems like the service is not existent.
 In this case, I'm taking it as successful anyways for demonstration purposes.
 - **Not persisting data accross launches.** This could be easily accomplished with local storage.
 Either UserDefaults or CoreData.
 Quick approach would be using UserDefaults by saving parsed Data.

-- **Not possible to edit requests.** In this case, ideally we should have an api request for all orders, and then edit